Felix of Valois: Veneration

 Though no bull of his canonization is extant, it is the tradition of his institute that he was canonized by Pope Urban IV on May 1, 1262.
 Du Plessis tells us that his feast was kept in the Diocese of Meaux as early as the year 1215.
 On October 21, 1666, Pope Alexander VII confirmed his status as a saint because of his immemorial cult.
-In 1679 Felix's feast was transferred to November 20 by Pope Innocent XI, when it was placed in the General Roman Calendar because, since 1613, November 4 was the feast day of Charles Borromeo In 1969, his feast was restored to November 4, his dies natalis.
+In 1679 Felix's feast was transferred to November 20 by Pope Innocent XI, where it was placed in the General Roman Calendar because, since 1613, November 4 was the feast day of Charles Borromeo In 1969, his feast was restored to November 4, his dies natalis.

 Legacy

 Saint-Felix-de-Valois is a village in the province of Quebec.
 St. Felix de Valois Parish is located in Bankstown, Australia.